Kinoma/KPR-examples/README.md

 <x-app-info id="animationbehaviors.example.kinoma.marvell.com"><span class="uiSample createSample"></span></x-app-info>

 This sample provides a collection of KinomaJS behaviors for implementing animations commonly found in user interfaces.
-Examples show how to apply rotation, clipping, translation, fading and blinking behaviors to KinomaJS containers.
+Examples show how to apply rotation, clipping, translation, fading, cross-zoom and blinking behaviors to KinomaJS containers.
 Easing functions are supported to further customize the animations.
 A sequencer behavior leverages JavaScript 6 Promises to drive sequential and parallel animations.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***